gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 1. In the `src` directory that contains JavaScript code for our extension, create a new subdirectory, `components`.

 2. Under `components`, create another new subdirectory, `SalesByCountryReport`.
-This is where the main React component of our extension will reside.
+This is where we will develop the main React component of our extension.

 3. Under `SalesByCountryReport`, create a new JavaScript file, `SalesByCountryReport.js`.